TienDo1011/tictactoe/README.md

-## Pomodoro app
+## TicTacToe app

-A basic pomodoro written with Javascript (ES2015), React.js, Redux & Webpack.
+A basic tictactoe written with Javascript (ES2015), React.js, Redux & Webpack.

 Function:

-* Set break time
-* Set Pomodoro time
-* Set long break time
-* Set Iteration
+* The AI will make a move after the user take it
+* Not fully functional, the AI is kind of stupid for now (the problem with Minimax recursion implementation), I'll come back to it later.

 ### Development